TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling/Index.rst

 Error handling can be configured on site level and is automatically dependent on the current site and language.

-There are currently to error handler implementations and the option to write a custom handler:
+There are currently two error handler implementations and the option to write a custom handler:

 .. toctree::